frctl/fractal/docs/fractal.md

   })
 });

-// the `filterByTag` method will now be available on the components API object returned by the .parse() method fractal.parse(function(err, components){
+// the `filterByTag` method will now be available on the components collection returned by the .parse() method fractal.parse(function(err, components){
   console.log(components.filterByTag('foobar')); // array of components with the tag 'foobar' });